hugo-baptista/ros2-beneutral-pps14/README.md

 `Packages` are the organizational units of the ROS 2 code.
 Package creation in ROS 2 uses `ament` as its build system and `colcon` as its build tool. **They allow users to install their code and share it** with others easily.

-It's possible to create nodes, parameters, topics, services and actions using either **Python or CMake**, which are officially supported but there are other build types created by the community.
+It's possible to create nodes, parameters, topics, services, and actions using either **Python or CMake**, which are officially supported but there are other build types created by the community.

 **Only CMake is officially supported to build interfaces**.
 The **best practice is to declare interfaces in a dedicated package** to be used by other packages, although it is possible to create and use an interface in one package (in this case, [ament_cmake_python](https://github.com/ament/ament_cmake/tree/humble/ament_cmake_python) is a useful package to use Python libraries and nodes in a CMake package).
 </details>